gpbsumido/test-idk/README.md

 # refmint-sdk

-SDK for use with https://app.refmint.xyz
+SDK for use with https://app.refmint.xyz or https://test.refmint.xyz

 ## Usage